Consider a 401(k) rollover instead of cashing out to avoid penalties and taxes. Capitalize will do it for you - for free.

 Important note: Your 401(k) plan administrator will likely withhold 20% of the withdrawal amount for federal income tax.
 This is to ensure the IRS receives its share of your withdrawal.
 The procedure may vary here, so ask about tax withholdings when you contact the plan administrator and ask them if there are any additional taxes you should be aware of.

 It’s not uncommon to lose track of your old 401(k) accounts.
 In fact, one of the questions we hear most often is “can I find my 401(k) with my social security number?”
 The answer is absolutely!
-You can find your 401(k) by either using Capitalize’s 401(k) Finder tool.
+You can easily find your 401(k) by using Capitalize’s 401(k) Finder tool.
 The process can help you quickly locate your old 401(k) if you need to cash out your savings.

 “Cashing out” your 401(k) is just another way of saying “taking money out” of your retirement plan.
 When you take money out of your employer’s plan, it’s yours to spend, pur in a savings account, invest, or use in whatever way you see fit.
-This is not to say you’ll be free of taxes and early distribution penalties, though — we’ll explore this later.
+This is not to say you’ll be free of taxes and early distribution penalties, though—we’ll explore this later.

 If you opt to cash out your 401(k), you’ll need to contact your 401(k) plan provider and have them send you the money either electronically or via paper check.
 This process can take anywhere from a few days to a few weeks.
-In either case, you should receive the money within a reasonable amount of time after requesting it.

 There are some advantages to cashing out your 401(k), namely: